 How will this affect my baby?

 Hypertension can prevent the placenta from getting enough blood.
 If the placenta doesn’t get enough blood, your baby gets less oxygen and food.
 This can result in low birth weight.
 Most women still can deliver a healthy baby if hypertension is detected and treated early.

-If your hypertension is severe, it can lead to preeclmapsia, which can have much more serious affects on mom and baby.
+If your hypertension is severe, it can lead to Preeclampsia, which can have much more serious effects on mom and baby.

 How can I prevent Gestational Hypertension: